-OK, so your tax return is finished and we’ve lodged it with the ATO for you.
+OK, so your tax return is finished and Etax lodged it with the ATO for you.
 Now you’re wondering how long it will take until you receive your hard-earned tax refund, right?

 So, here’s everything you need to know about the average waiting periods between ATO lodgement to your tax refund arriving in your back account.
-Plus, a few of the reasons why it may take a little longer than usual.
+Plus, a few reasons why it can take a little longer sometimes.

 How long does a tax refund usually take to process?

 It is usually quite fast.
 And because most refunds come so fast, it’s not a good idea to visit a “same day refund” agent.